pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

-If `$text` is ommitted, all mapped characters in the font are iterated.
+If `$text` is ommitted, all Unicode mapped characters in the font are iterated.

 ### iterate-glyphs